chrishasz/spgo/README.md

 * [Sergey Sergeev](https://github.com/s-KaiNet) : sp-request, spsave author
 * [Andrew Koltyakov](https://github.com/koltyakov) : sppull author
 * [@pkreipke](https://github.com/pkreipke) + [@lafayetteduarte](https://github.com/lafayetteduarte) : Authentication support

-More about SiteGo
-===
-SiteGo is a content sharing solution for Office 365 that enables you to simply and securely collaborate with partners, vendors and users outside your company.
-You can learn more here: [https://www.sitego.co](https://www.sitego.co).